 I’ve dealt with suitcases that constantly toppled over because I mistakenly crammed all the heavy bits and pieces into the top of the bag.
 I’ve even come uncomfortably close to spending two weeks in Spain with a bag full of an elderly woman’s clothes simply because we had the exact same suitcase!

 Like your Apple earbuds, jewelry just loves tangling itself into a mess the second you turn your back.
 Even if you neatly pack your necklaces, bracelets, and earrings into your suitcase, I guarantee you they’ll come out in a bunch by the time you land.
-But Tasia Duske of MuseumHack has found a great hack to separate valuables with cling wrap.
+But Tasia Duske of MuseumHack has found a great hack to separate valuables with cling wrap or other plastic wrap.

 “Just place necklaces or earrings on one sheet of saran wrap, place the other sheet on top, and make a tight seal.
 Now when you arrive in your destination, your jewelry won’t be all tangled!” she explains.